Rosalina121/kremstream-neo/README.md

 OBS_WS_PASSWORD=obs_websocket_password
 ```
+Note: if you're using either Twitch or YouTube, but not both, feel free to only add the vars you need (server automatically omits unused ones).

 All are self explanatory.
 You can find your user_id via a simple API call, or just any website that offers that.

 Technically chat can work well without OAuth, or any auth for that matter (see [tmi.js](https://tmijs.com/)), but here we're listening on a websocket that also provides follows and events like message_deleted, that AFAIK can only be listened on with OAuth, so that's why.